 There’s no reason why the Doctor Who production team wouldn’t go down the Matt Smith route and cast a relative unknown as the Doctor, according to RTD’s little black book.
 Another It’s A Sin star springs to mind: Seyan Sarvan, who made a big impression in a small role in the AIDS crisis drama as lawyer Lizbeth Farooqi.
 It’s unlikely, but who knows?
 Sometimes it’s worth looking off the beaten path for Time Lords.

 The I May Destroy You creator and star is frequently on the bookies’ list to succeed Jodie Whittaker, and her roles in Star Wars and Black Mirror show that she has the sci-fi chops.
 It’s still hard to imagine Coel giving up his creative freedom of writing in order to perform someone else’s script for 10 months a year.
 This seems like a pipe dream to me.

-It’s going to be an interesting few weeks, so remember keep watching on BBC iPlayer.
-Using a VPN you can watch anywhere from Spain to Ireland with no problems at all, the Doctor would understand !
+It’s going to be an interesting few week, so remember keep watch BBC online outside UK.
+Using a VPN, you can watch anywhere from Spain to Ireland with no problems at all, the Doctor would understand!

 Can Anyone Watch Dr Who and BBC iPlayer Outside the UK?